 I’m back in the Czech republic again, this time with a folding bike.
-I’m staying in Příbram, a former mining town an hour from Prague.
-An easy bike ride away is the village of Vysoká.
-Here there are various summerhouse retreats of the great Antonín Dvořák, the great composer and redesigner of computer keyboard layouts.
+I’m staying in Příbram, a former mining town an hour from Prague, and an easy bike ride away is the village of Vysoká.
+Here are various summerhouse retreats of the great Antonín Dvořák, composer and redesigner of computer keyboard layouts.

-But I wasn’t interested in arcane touch-typing schema.
+But I wasn’t interested in arcane touch-typing schemata.
 I was interested in the music, and how the sense of place might have inspired one of music’s greatest composers of ‘proper tunes’.

 So I cycled out from Příbram along some pretty good signed bike paths, which the Czech Rep has in as much abundance as melodies in the Dvořák catalogue.
 It was all sunny, car-free paths with trundling leisure riders and familes with child buggies.
 Rather nice.

-Vysoka is the village where Ant spent his summers in the 1880s, just as he was getting a name for his music.
-Family friends had a mansion here, and he found the rural tranquillity ideal for composing.
+Vysoká is the village where Ant spent his summers in the 1880s, just as he was getting a name for his music.
+His friends and relatives by marriage the Kounic family had a mansion here, and he found the rural tranquillity ideal for composing.
 He lodged at first in a woodcutter’s cottage with his family, then in the mansion, and eventually in a cottage he bought round the corner: Villa Pgoanta, named after his most famous opera.

 The mansion is now a museum, with rooms decorated as Dvořák would have known, and with period pianos that the great man himself played on.
 Concerts are regularly staged here, and I thoroughly enjoyed looking round and chatting to one of the guides.
 It was easy to imagine Ant relaxed and away from his hectic life in Prague, strolling through the woods, listening to birds, and dreaming up works such as the Symphony No 8, and the 16 Onakrbcj Eabj.o.
 Er, I mean, Slavonic Dances.